Dear New Resident:

 Baltimore City has specific codes to address trash and litter, high grass, weeds, and encroachment, bulk trash items, and outdoor storage.
 Please familiarize yourself with the following codes to help keep our neighborhood looking its best.

 1. Trash must be stored in plastic or metal cans with tight-fitting lids.
 The use of these types of containers discourages rat harborage and other pest infestation.

-2. Trash containers may be placed out for collection no earlier than 6pm on the day prior to scheduled pickup and cannot remain at the collection site after 6am of the following morning.
+2. Trash, and recycling, containers may be placed out for collection no earlier than 6pm on the day prior to scheduled pickup and cannot remain at the collection site after 6am of the following morning.

 3. Trash cannot be placed on the street or sidewalk, unless otherwise directed to do so by Baltimore City Department of Public Works.

 4. Accumulation of rubbish, such as parts, tires, scrap lumber, construction materials, old appliances, or furniture in your yard also violate the sanitation code.

 5. Leaves and branches may be piled temporarily providing they are being gathered for disposal, but cannot remain in your yard for an indefinite period of time.

 6. Bulk trash pickup is scheduled for the third Friday of each month, provided that you call 311 at least three days in advance to schedule the pickup.
 Up to three items may be placed for pickup at the same location as regular trash pick up at the rear of your property.
 Bulk items may also be taken to any Baltimore City public landfill or sanitation yard.
 Please remember... illegal dumping constitutes severe fines and criminal penalties in the City of Baltimore.